Gratitude Village Colorado

 We’re committed to building a mixed-income model that bridges the gap between renting and traditional home ownership.
 Our homes are designed for real-life transitions, with three housing tiers:

-Tier 1 – Compact flats (700–800 sq ft) near the heart of the community
+Tier 1 – Compact flats or condos (700–800 sq ft) near the heart of the community

-Tier 2 – Two- and three-bedroom multiplex homes (900–1100 sq ft)
+Tier 2 – Two- and three-bedroom townhomes (900–1100 sq ft) in multiplex buildings

-Tier 3 – Larger family-style homes (1300–1500 sq ft) for those who need more space
+Tier 3 – Larger family-style duplex or single homes (1300–1500 sq ft) for those who need more space (3-4 bedrooms)

 This thoughtful mix allows residents to move within the community as life circumstances evolve—upsizing, downsizing, or staying close to what matters most.